 How to earn more in-app revenue, right now: Good in-app messages increase activation and build happy, successful, and lucrative customer bases.
 Here's a three-step guide for optimizing your in-app messaging marketing strategy to drive conversions and boost revenue.

 How to use in-app messaging for product updates

 Announcing product updates can be tricky: On the one hand, you want to inform your users of the new features that your team has been working on.
 On the other, you don't want to annoy them or give them extra work.

 Check out these resources from SaaS experts on how to use in-app messaging for product updates that will excite your users just as much as they excite your team:

 Hiten Shah on how to announce product updates: Sending too many irrelevant or poorly timed messages around product updates is a quick way to alienate your customers and lose their trust.
 Hiten Shah, a SaaS company founder and entrepreneur several times over, explains the dos and don'ts of product update announcements.

 Getting started with in-app messaging—or overhauling your existing campaign—can be a daunting process.
 But a little coordination upfront can make a big difference in how users receive and respond to your messages.

-Well-timed and well-crafted messages can act as boosters when user engagement lulls, or even transform the entire user journey.
-Start by identifying a few high-impact areas for improvement, and experiment along the way.
+Well-timed and well-crafted messages can act as boosters when there’s a lull in user engagement or even transform the entire user journey.
+Start by identifying a few high-impact areas for improvement and experiment along the way.